Prevailing Wage and Davis-Bacon Compliance in West Virginia

 Are fringe benefits mandatory under Davis-Bacon in West Virginia?

+Yes.
 Fringe benefits are part of the total prevailing wage rate.
-Contractors can provide them via bona fide benefits (e.g., health insurance, retirement) or by paying that equivalent amount in cash on top of the worker's basic hourly rate.
+Contractors can provide them via bona fide benefits such as health insurance, retirement, or paid leave, or pay the equivalent amount in cash on top of the basic hourly rate.
+Total compensation must equal at least the basic rate plus the fringe rate for every hour worked.

 Does partial federal funding trigger Davis-Bacon requirements in West Virginia?

 Yes.
-Whenever a project receives any amount of federal funding or assistance—regardless of whether it's partial or full—Davis-Bacon rules apply if the total construction cost meets or exceeds $2,000.
-Even if the project is also funded by state or local sources, the federal portion makes it subject to Davis-Bacon prevailing wage standards.
+Whenever a project receives any amount of federal funding or federal financial assistance, Davis-Bacon applies if the total construction cost meets or exceeds $2,000.
+Even if state or local money also funds the project, the federal portion makes the entire project subject to Davis-Bacon prevailing wage standards.